 grow your own

 What better way to know your food and get it fresh than by growing your own!
 Even if you rent and have no space to plant, there are ways to cultivate your green thumb.
 Growing food is not without challenges, but for those who are interested and are willing to get their hands dirty, there is a lot of support around, especially at Cooperative Extension.
-Call the Growline for expert support at (607) 272-2292.
-Or visit the online forum for home gardening in Tompkins County.
+Call the Growline for expert support at (607) 272-2292, or learn the basics through the Seed to Supper training.
+Or sign up for the local Garden Post newsletter below for timely gardening advice and links to upcoming gardening classes and resources.

 Who should Grow Their Own?